kukuu/AGILITY/restAPI/rest-api-expained.md

 1. Explain Acronym

 i.
-What is  Aa RESOURCE (PROTOCOL/HOST/RESOURCE)?
+What is  a RESOURCE (PROTOCOL/HOST/RESOURCE)?

 ii.
 What is REPRESENTATION?